FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 With the map composed how we like it, we will now prepare for it for exporting to PDF format.
 PDF format is preferred for exporting vector data as the format preserves the vector data and does not rasterize it.
 This allows for vector editing without loss of quality of the data.
 To prepare for export, we will set the export resolution, and set the backgrounds as transparent.

 12. Click ‘Composition’ tab in the Information Panels.
 Set the following options:
-	+ Page Background: Change->Transparency: 100%
+	+ Page Background: Change | Transparency: 100%
 	+ Export Resolution: 300 dpi
 13. Select the map, then click ‘Item properties’ tab in the Information Panels.
 Set the following options:
 	+ Background: unchecked
-14. Click Composer->Export as PDF…
+14. Click Composer | Export as PDF…
 15. Save the PDF as ‘Lower 48 States.pdf’ in your lab folder.

 16. Using what you have learned in this Task, export Hawaii and Alaska as PDF files using similar settings as above.
 For each export, set the scale to show the states as large as possible without showing any part of the Lower 48.

-###Task 2 Basics of Inkscape
+### Task 2 Basics of Inkscape

 This task will teach you the basics of Inkscape, an open source vector-editing program, that we will use to complete our map design.
 The reason we are using Inkscape to complete the map design is because QGIS does not allow for multiple QGIS Project maps to be displayed on a single print composer (there is a work-around way to do this, but it is clunky and confusing).
 Exporting maps for final composition in a graphics-editing program is a common workflow for cartographers and so we are not working outside of what would be considered a normal workflow.

 1. Open Inkscape.

 The figure below shows the interface, and the following text describes the sections of the Inkscape interface.

 ![Inkscape Interface](figures/Inkscape_Interface.png "Inkscape Interface")

-+ Composition View: Displays the composition.
++ **Composition View**: Displays the composition.
-+ Menu Bar: Provides access to Inkscape’s capabilities.
++ **Menu Bar**: Provides access to Inkscape’s capabilities.
 Many of these capabilities are also provided in the other bars on the interface for faster access.
-+ Tool Controls Bar: Contains tools to select, rotate, position, scale, and arrange objects and nodes in the composition.
++ **Tool Controls Bar**: Contains tools to select, rotate, position, scale, and arrange objects and nodes in the composition.
-+ Toolbox: Tools that allow for selection, vertex editing, zooming, drawing, and text editing, among others.
++ **Toolbox**: Tools that allow for selection, vertex editing, zooming, drawing, and text editing, among others.
-+ Commands  Bar: Provides quick access to open, save, print, import, export, copy/paste, and quick zoom commands.
++ **Commands Bar**: Provides quick access to open, save, print, import, export, copy/paste, and quick zoom commands.
-+ Snap Controls Bar: Provides quick access to a variety of snapping controls.
++ **Snap Controls Bar**: Provides quick access to a variety of snapping controls.
 Will not be used in this lab.
-+ Palette: Quick access to colors.
++ **Palette**: Quick access to colors.
 Click to set a fill color, shift-click to set a stroke (line) color.
-+ Status Bar: Displays location of mouse cursor, selected colors, active layer, and layer visibility and locked status.
++ **Status Bar**: Displays location of mouse cursor, selected colors, active layer, and layer visibility and locked status.

 Any of the above bars may be shown or hidden by clicking View | Show/Hide.